Substance

 Signs of substance dependence.

-It can be hard to know when recreational alcohol or drug use becomes harmful to you or those around you.
+It can be hard to know when recreational alcohol or drug use becomes harmful to you and those around you.

-If any of this sounds familiar, you’re not alone and change is possible.
-We’ll work with you one-on-one to understand the reasons behind your use.
-Then, we'll develop a tailored management plan to reduce harm, improve health, and rebuild trust with the people closest to you.
+If any of these mentioned behaviours sound familiar, you may have reached a problematic stage of use.
+We’ll work with you one-on-one to understand how you got to this point and how you can move forward.
+We'll develop a tailored management plan to reduce harm, improve health, and rebuild trust within yourself and the people closest to you.

 Minimising the impact on others